dchoo333/dmoj-sols/CCC Solutions/README.md

 Podium:

-1. [CCC 26 S5 - On the Fence](https://dmoj.ca/problem/ccc26s5) - According to DMOJ the hardest contest yet, scored only 45/75 in Senior after completing Junior.
-S5 is the hardest CCC question so far.
+1. [CCC 26 S5 - On the Fence](https://dmoj.ca/problem/ccc26s5) - N, M, K are too large to try too many rectangles.
+In contest one had to realise that the optimum sits near a small set of points on a piecewise quadratic objective and the penalty and leftover fence trade off makes things overall messy.
 2. [CCC 19 J5 - Rule of Three](https://dmoj.ca/problem/ccc19j5) - an very nontrivial subtask worth 15 points was added by [d](https://dmoj.ca/user/d), which required heavy optimisation.
 3. [CCC 24 S5 - Chocolate Bar Partition](https://dmoj.ca/problem/ccc24s5) - Perhaps recency bias is occurring here, but it is worth 20p on DMOJ.
 I am really satisfied with the solution that was acquired in C++, looking for the longest subarray where the adjusted prefix sums of the first row and the negated adjusted prefix sums of the second row have repeated values, which, of course, indicates a balanced subarray.